-The first Spanish colonial city in the New World is Santo Domingo, founded in 1496, and for decades the center of colonial Spanish power.^[15] The Forteleza Ozama was built between 1502 and 1508, led by then Santo Domingo governor Fray Nicolás de Ovando y Caceres and is the oldest European fort in the Americas.
+The first Spanish colonial city in the New World was Santo Domingo, founded in 1496, and for decades the center of colonial Spanish power.
+[15] The Fortaleza cement holding the stoned walls together is a mixture of gypsum, lime and the blood of animals.
+Spanish colonizers used enslaved Africans and Indigenous people to build the fortress out of local coral stone.

+Ozama was built between 1502 and 1508, led by then Santo Domingo governor Fray Nicolás de Ovando y Caceres and is the oldest European fort in the Americas.
 It was designed to guard the entrance to the port of Santo Domingo and defend the city from seaborne enemies.
-The main structure is a square-tower built of coral rock that looks more like an ancient Roman fortress than colonial fort.
+The main structure is a square-tower built of coral rock that looks more like an ancient Roman fortress than a colonial fort.

 The fort backs up against the Ozama River and two cannons of the former battery still face the river approaches.
-The central tower of the building is almost 60ft high, with walls over 6ft thick.
-The fortified walls around the building are almost 10ft thick, except on the river-side where the walls are 3 feet thick.^[16] The cement holding the stoned walls together is a mixture of gypsum, clay, lime and the blood of animals.
-Spanish colonizers used enslaved Africans and indigenous people to build the fortress out of local coral stone.
+The central tower of the building is almost 60 ft high, with walls over 6 ft thick.
+The fortified walls around the building are almost 10 ft thick, except on the river-side where the walls are 3 ft thick.
+[15] The

-Fort Ozama was important during the 1500s as the center of Spanish power in the New World as well as the departure point for Conquistadors like Pizzaro, Cortez and others.^[16] ^[17] In addition to being a military fort it was the center of Spanish administration in the New World and home to Santo Domingo's viceroys, the most famous being Christopher Columbus.
-But as Viceroy, Columbus was so corrupt and tyrannical the Spanish government removed him and he was jailed in Ozama for a time.^[18]
+Fort Ozama was important during the 1500's as the center of Spanish power in the New World as well as the departure point for Conquistadors like Pizzaro, Cortez and others.
+[16][17] In addition to being a military fort, it was the center of Spanish administration in the New World and home to Santo Domingo's viceroys, the most famous being Christopher Columbus.
+But as Viceroy, Columbus was so corrupt and tyrannical the Spanish government removed him and he was jailed in Fort Ozama for a time.
+[18]

 Within a few decades, as trade increased, the port of Santo Domingo could not provide the increased capacity or protection to vessels traveling to and from Spain.
-Since English and Dutch privateers eventually began operating from Eastern Caribbean islands and the Bahamas, Fort Ozama was too far away to effectively protect Spanish vessels.
+Since English and Dutch privateers eventually began operating from Eastern Caribbean islands, Jamaica and the Bahamas, Fort Ozama was too far away to effectively protect Spanish vessels.
 Therefore, the Spanish stopped investing into Santo Domingo and very little of importance happened there after 1586.
 Ironically, it remained the center of Spanish administration as the Real Audiencia de Santo Domingo.
-Over the centuries it was used as a military garrison and/or prison by Spain, England, France, Haiti, Gran Columbia, the US and eventually the Dominican Republic.^[18]
+Over the centuries it was used as a military garrison and/or prison by Spain, England, France, Haiti, Gran Columbia, the US and eventually the Dominican Republic.
+[18]

-Closest to Europe - San Juan, Puerto Rico (USA)
+The Closest to Europe - San Juan, Puerto Rico (USA)

-The island of Puerto Rico is the first landmass with a plentiful supply of fresh water that vessels arriving from Europe would encounter.
+The island of Puerto Rico is the first landmass with a plentiful supply of fresh water vessels arriving from Europe would encounter.
 It was the easternmost Spanish held territory and became the arrival point for vessels from Spain.
 San Juan was one of only two places the entire Spanish fleet would dock at any one time, making it a tempting target.
 From there vessels would disperse to other New World ports.